Group

 Albert grew up in Chicago, IL and earned his B.S. in Chemistry at Marquette University in the fall of 2020.
 As an undergraduate, his research focused on the copper catalyzed Hydrofunctionalization of Alkynes and Alkenes under Dr. Joseph R. Clark.
 In the Neufeldt lab, Albert’s research is focused on site-selective Pd-catalyzed cross-couplings.
 In his free time, Albert enjoys reading and hanging with his friends.

 Collin grew up in Appleton, WI and earned a B.S. in Chemistry from St. Norbert College in the spring of 2021.
 As an undergraduate, Collin’s research focused on synthesis of novel indole based compounds with possible medicinal benefit with Dr. Jon Russel.
-At MSU, he is studying photoswitchable catalysis.
+At MSU, he is studying nickel and palladium catalysis.
 In his spare time, he enjoys camping, snowboarding and hanging out with friends.

 Undergrads